-If the servicer denies a loss mitigation application for any trial or permanent loan modification option, the notice provided to the borrower must also state the servicer's specific reason or reasons for denying each trial or permanent loan modification option, and, if applicable, that the borrower was not evaluated on other criteria.
-Certain disclosures are required when a servicer denies an application for the following reasons or using the following procedures:
+If the servicer denies a loss mitigation application for any trial or permanent loan modification option, the notice provided to the borrower must also state: (i) the servicer's specific reasons for denying each trial or permanent loan modification option; and (ii) if the borrower submitted the complete application at least 90 days before a foreclosure sale, that the borrower may appeal the servicer's decision with respect to the trial or permanent loan modification, and the procedures for doing so (including any deadline).

-- Investor criteria and use of a waterfall. - If the servicer denies a loan modification option based upon investor criteria, the servicer must identify the owner or assignee of the mortgage loan and the specific criteria that the borrower failed to satisfy. - O When an owner or assignee has established an evaluation criteria that sets an order ranking for evaluation of loan modification options (commonly known as a "waterfall") and a borrower has qualified for a particular loan modification option in the waterfall, it is sufficient for the servicer to inform the borrower, with respect to other loan modification options ranked below any such option offered to a borrower, that the investor's requirements include the use of such a waterfall and that an offer of a loan modification option necessarily results in a denial for any other loan modification options below the option for which the borrower is eligible in the ranking. - Net present value calculation.
-If the denial was based upon a net present value calculation, the servicer must disclose the inputs used in the calculation. - Reasons listed.
-The following applies if the servicer uses a hierarchy of eligibility criteria and, after reaching the first criterion that causes a denial, does not evaluate whether the borrower would have satisfied the remaining criteria.
-In this instance, the servicer need only (i) provide the specific reason or reasons why the borrower was actually rejected, and (ii) notify the borrower that the borrower was not evaluated on other criteria.
-A servicer is not required to determine or disclose whether a borrower would have been denied based on other criteria if the servicer did not actually evaluate these additional criteria.
+If the servicer denies a loan modification option based upon investor criteria, the servicer must identify the owner or assignee of the mortgage loan and the specific criteria that the borrower failed to satisfy.
+When an owner or assignee has established an evaluation criteria that sets an order ranking for evaluation of loan modification options (commonly known as a "waterfall") and a borrower has qualified for a particular loan modification option in the ranking established by the owner or assignee, it is sufficient for the servicer to inform the borrower, with respect to other loan modification options ranked below any such option offered to a borrower, that the investor's requirements include the use of such a ranking and that an offer of a loan modification option necessarily results in a denial for any other loan modification options below the option for which the borrower is eligible in the ranking.

+If the denial was based upon a net present value calculation, the servicer must disclose the inputs used in the calculation.